Skip to content

 • Anthropic: Single user message with tool_result + text + image blocks

-• OpenAI: Separate tool role messages per result, plus a user message for queue text/images
+• OpenAI (both): Separate tool role messages per result, plus a user message for queue text/images

 Why Not a Framework?